 Anna Mary Cooper-Ryan, Charlotte Stonier & Abolanle Gbadamosi

 Egidio Riva & Marcello Russo

 PART IV – Flexible Working for Particular Groups of Workers

 Alexandra Duval, Duygu Gulseren & E. Kevin Kelloway

 Bernice Kotey & Stuart Wark

-Professor Sir Cary Cooper, CBE is the 50th Anniversary Professor of Organizational Psychology and Health at the ALLIANCE Manchester Business School, University of Manchester, President of the CIPD, President of the British Academy of Management, President of RELATE, and President of the Institute of Welfare.
-He is a Companion of the Chartered Management Institute and one of only a few UK Fellows of the (American) Academy of Management.
+Sir Cary L. Cooper is the 50th Anniversary Professor of Organizational Psychology and Health at the ALLIANCE Manchester Business School, University of Manchester, UK, President of the CIPD and Co-Chair of the National Forum for Health and Wellbeing at Work.

 'We all want happier, healthier and more productive working lives and two-way flexibility is a key part of the answer.
 A driving force in this book is the compelling argument around how we make flexible working work to give workers more control over where and how they work.
 This is essential reading for anyone who wants to build better, fairer and more humane workplaces.' - Frances O’Grady, General Secretary, Trades Union Congress (TUC), UK